 I recently spent eight days out on the trail, hiking the length of the Olympic National Park.
 And it struck me anew how much backpacking is like the journey of faith as a believer in Jesus.
-Clearly there are some rather significant differences between a recreational activity, like backpacking, and the life journey of a follower of Christ.
+Clearly, there are some rather significant differences between a recreational activity, like backpacking, and the life journey of a follower of Christ.
 Yet I believe that it can be a useful metaphor.
 This article will be drawing some lessons I have learned in backpacking that help me in my daily walk with Christ.

 In Ephesians 6:10-18, Paul gives instruction about putting on the armor of God.
 Armor that will enable the wearer to stand firm as they engage in the spiritual warfare that we are a part of.
 God equips us with the proper equipment that we need for the journey.

-When Paul described this armor, it is likely that he was a prisoner and had a close up look at the armor the soldiers guarding him wore.
+When Paul described this armor, it is likely that he was a prisoner and had a close-up look at the armor the soldiers guarding him wore.
 I have little experience with armor.
 But I do have extensive experience with the equipment needed to successfully complete a long hike.

 Having the Right Stuff

-Having the right shelter, clothes, food, and something to carry it all in are important.
+Having the right shelter, clothes, food, and something to carry it all in is important.
 The specifics will vary depending on the conditions and duration of the trip.
 But without them, the journey will be difficult, if not impossible.

 When I started backpacking, I had to figure out, oftentimes the hard way, what equipment I needed and what worked best.
 But we do not have to do that in our Christian journey.
 God knows what we need and he readily supplies it to us.
 All we need to do is pick it up and use it.